Amazon Q Developer vs Google AntiGravity

 Feature and pricing takeaways

-On pricing, Amazon Q Developer offers free tier available; pro starts at $19/user/month, whereas Google AntiGravity lists free preview.
-Feature-wise, Amazon Q Developer stands out for ide and cli support for coding workflows and agentic coding interactions with monthly free-tier limit, while Google AntiGravity delivers agent-first architecture with manager and editor surfaces and multi-agent workflows that coordinate editor, terminal, and browser.
-If you care about AI speed and responsiveness, compare the Vibe Score dimensions below to see which tool keeps your flow steady.
+On pricing, Amazon Q Developer offers free tier ($0, 50 agentic requests/month) + pro $19/user/month (higher limits + admin controls), whereas Google AntiGravity lists free preview.
+Feature-wise, Amazon Q Developer stands out for ide and cli support for coding workflows and agentic coding interactions with 50 free-tier requests/month and 10,000 pro inference calls/month, while Google AntiGravity delivers agent-first architecture with manager and editor surfaces and multi-agent workflows that coordinate editor, terminal, and browser.
+If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

-Choose Amazon Q Developer if you need AWS-heavy engineering teams and want a stack centered on Developer IDEs & Agents.
-Pick Google AntiGravity when you value Developers exploring multi-agent IDEs and prefer a tool that matches Developer IDEs & Agents.
-If you simply want the highest overall Vibe Score, the winner banner above makes that choice obvious.
+Choose Amazon Q Developer if you need AWS-heavy engineering teams and want a stack centered on ide-agents.
+Pick Google AntiGravity when you value Developers exploring multi-agent IDEs and prefer a tool that matches ide-agents.
+Check the feature comparison above to see which tool fits your workflow best.

 At a Glance